Identification

 When it comes to optimizing for branded keywords, adding internal links that use your branded keywords as anchor text can help reinforce their importance to search engines.

-By linking from one page on your site to another using branded keywords as anchor text, you are signaling to search engines that those keywords are important and relevant to the content on those pages.
+By linking from one page on your site to another using branded keywords as anchor text, you are signalling to search engines that those keywords are important and relevant to the content on those pages.

 This can help increase the authority and relevance of those pages in search results for those keywords.